Robert Sarah: Roman Curia

-On 1 October 2001, John Paul II named him secretary of the Congregation for the Evangelization of Peoples, a post he held for ten years.
-He used the occasion of his departure from Guinea, when he was awarded the country's highest honor, to condemn the government of Lansana Conté.
+On 1 October 2001, John Paul II named Sarah secretary of the Congregation for the Evangelization of Peoples, a post he held for ten years.
+He used the occasion of his departure from Guinea, when he was awarded the country's highest honour, to condemn the government of Lansana Conté.
 He said that Guinean society was "built on the oppression of the insignificant by the powerful, on contempt for the poor and the weak, on the cleverness of poor stewards of the public good, on the bribery and corruption of the administration and the institutions of the republic".

 In October 2010 he was appointed president of the Pontifical Council Cor Unum, which carries responsibility for organising Catholic relief efforts worldwide.
 He was the second African appointed by Pope Benedict XVI to lead a Vatican dicastery.
 The first was Peter Cardinal Turkson of Ghana who was appointed president of the Pontifical Council for Justice and Peace in 2009.

-On 23 November 2014, Pope Francis appointed Sarah as Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments.
+On 23 November 2014, Pope Francis appointed Sarah as Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments, as Cor Unum was going to be eliminated as part of Pope Francis' reorganization of the Roman Curia.